siqiang-ng/tp/docs/DeveloperGuide.md

 ![Sequence Diagram of Tag Edit](images/TagEditSequenceDiagram.png)

-**Note:** The lifeline for `DeleteCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+**Note:** The lifeline for `TagEditCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

--Why is it implemented that way:
+- Why is it implemented that way:
   - The implementation of the TagEdit command is very similar to the Edit command so that we can reuse the previous code.
   - For example, by making the keyword `tagedit` instead of `tag edit`, we are able to make use of ProjectParser instead of creating a different parser just to identify tag commands.